shanecoen/the-monkees-project/README.md

 * Navbar

 Bootstrap was used to create the Navbar that is used and is common to all pages in this website.
+It is fixed and is visiable at all times.
+It has an opacity of 0.8 therefore the background is always slightly visible behind it.
 It responds to all screen sizes and produces a collapsible navbar menu on smaller mobile and tablet screen sizes.
 The image below show the navbar in tablet screen size with the menu collapsed and the collpased menu open.

 ![responsive navbar image](assets/images/readme-navbar.png)